 Take your ruler and rotary cutter and cut directly on the line you drew.
 This will give you two HSTs.

 Now take those two pieces to your ironing board and press the seams to set them, and then press them open.
 Here’s what the front and back of your HSTs will now look like:

 Refer back to the chart earlier in this post and trim your HSTs to the corresponding ‘Trimmed Size‘ number.
-This is called ‘squaring up’ (this is my favorite ruler for squaring up) and if you want to know a little bit more about how to do this so that your blocks give you perfect points, check out my Squaring Up HSTs Tutorial (this will be posted later this week).
+This is called ‘squaring up’ (this is my favorite ruler for squaring up) and if you want to know a little bit more about how to do this so that your blocks give you perfect points, check out my Squaring Up HSTs Tutorial.

 Repeat this process for as many HSTs as you need. 😉